grafana/grafana/docs/sources/alerting/alerting-rules/create-mimir-loki-managed-recording-rule.md

 #### Define recording rule

-Define a query to get the data you want to measure and a condition that needs to be met before an alert rule fires.
+Define a query to get the data you want to measure and set the condition.

 1. Select a data source.
 1. From the **Options** dropdown, specify a time range.